mrbonsoir/mrbonsoir.github.io/_posts/2024-08-15-Analysis-of-a-run-club-itinenaries.md

 About 47 social runs for season 2 and an average of 9.19km per run.
 About 35 social runs for season 3 and an average of 9.02km per run.
 About 11 social runs for season 4 and an average of 9.20km per run.
-About 41 social runs for season 5 and an average of 8.82km per run.
+About 41 social runs for season 5 and an average of 8.78km per run.
-About 40 social runs for season 6 and an average of 10.42km per run.
+About 40 social runs for season 6 and an average of 10.41km per run.
-About 39 social runs for season 7 and an average of 11.38km per run.
+About 38 social runs for season 7 and an average of 11.24km per run.
+About 4 social runs for season 8 and an average of 9.84km per run.
 ```
 where each season goes from September to September.